jssteinberg/some-makeup/src/routes/style/info/fix.md

 }
 ```

+---

-To prevent `<pre>` from overflowing `pre-wrap` is declared.
+To prevent `<pre>` from overflowing `pre-wrap` is set.

-Another way to implement this would be a popular way to display code, using `overflow-x: auto`, but the CSS for not wrapping `pre` content must handle several exceptions and becomes a lot more verbose.

 ```css
 pre {
 	white-space: pre-wrap;
 }
 ```

+*Another way to implement this would be to not wrap the content and use `overflow-x: auto`, but the CSS for not wrapping `pre` content must handle several exceptions and becomes a lot more verbose.*

+---

 Media and form related elements are ruled to be responsive, and could otherwise overflow.